Dorazar/Appsus/README.md

 FontAwesome & Google Fonts

 ## Authors 👩‍💻👨‍💻
-- Dor Azar
+- Dor Azar - Gmail App
-- Tomer Aberbane;
+- Tomer Aberbane - Notes App

-## Credits 🙌
-Made with 💖 for CaEveNov24 Sprint 3.

 ## License 📜
 This project is for educational fun!
 Use, remix, and enjoy.

----

-Ready to get productive?
-Let Apsus be your sidekick! 🦸‍♂️🦸‍♀️